 - 9.7 An Infrastructure Delivery Plan supports the Local Plan.
 This sets out the types of infrastructure that will be needed during the plan period, the priorities for infrastructural improvements, how much this will cost and the expected source of funding.
 It is envisaged that this delivery plan will be updated regularly.
-The infrastructure types that are likely to be required in Sefton to support the Local Plan strategy include, but are not restricted to: - Transport improvements (see policy IN2 Transport) - Additional school places - Water supply and sewers - Reduction of flood risk - Public open space and other green infrastructure (including trees) - Community facilities - Improvement of heritage assets - 9.8 Section 106 agreements can only be used to secure improvements that relate directly to a site, which make the application acceptable in planning terms and which fairly and reasonably relate in scale and kind to the development.
-The Community Infrastructure Levy should be used to pool funds to secure infrastructure in the wider area.
+The infrastructure types that are likely to be required in Sefton to support the Local Plan strategy include, but are not restricted to: - Transport improvements (see policy IN2 Transport) - Additional school places - Water supply and sewers - Reduction of flood risk - Public open space and other green infrastructure (including trees) - Community facilities - Improvement of heritage assets - Habitat compensation or mitigation [see policy NH2 Protection and Enhancement of Nature Sites, Priority Habitats and Species] - Cross boundary infrastructure - 9.8 Section 106 agreements can only be used to secure improvements that relate directly to a site, which make the application acceptable in planning terms and which fairly and reasonably relate in scale and kind to the development.
+The Community Infrastructure Levy should be used to pool funds to secure infrastructure in the wider area and potentially on cross boundary infrastructure.
 A Section 123 list will be maintained which will clearly set out what infrastructure the Council would like to be funded [or part funded] through the Community Infrastructure Levy. - 9.9 A proportion of any contributions secured through the Community Infrastructure Levy will be spent on the priorities set by local neighbourhoods.
 Areas with a Neighbourhood Plan in place will set the priorities for 25% of any Community Infrastructure Levy; those without a neighbourhood plan will help determine what 15% of Community Infrastructure Levy will be spent on.
 Areas with Town or Parish Councils will be given their proportion of Community Infrastructure Levy direct. - 9.10 In some instances it may be acceptable to use developer contributions to assist the Council with its wider regeneration objectives.
 This may be in the form of infrastructure but could also include environmental improvements or improvements that assist in local economic or community development. - 9.11 Where appropriate, planning conditions or phased legal agreements will be sought to enhance and provide infrastructure to support new developments prior to development being completed, including physical and environmental infrastructure such as water supply and treatment. - 9.12 Development should only take place once any necessary new water treatment infrastructure (including retrofit schemes) is in place.
 This is not only to service the development but also to avoid an adverse effect on internationally important nature sites.
-The Environment Agency and United Utilities are responsible for deciding what water-treatment infrastructure may be required. - 9.13 The policies and allocations in the Local Plan have been subject to a viability assessment.
-However, there may be instances when the contribution to infrastructure may make a development unviable.
-It is the responsibility of the developer to show that this is the case by carrying out a viability assessment for specific sites.
+The Environment Agency and United Utilities are responsible for deciding what water-treatment infrastructure may be required. - 9.12A Once more details are known on development sites, for example, the approach to surface water management and proposed connection points to the foul sewer network, United Utilities will seek to coordinate the delivery of development with timing for the delivery of infrastructure improvements. - 9.12B On the larger development sites, it may be necessary to ensure that the delivery of development is guided by strategies for infrastructure which ensure coordination between phases of development over lengthy periods of time and by numerous developers.